Onemata/onemata.github.io/docs/configure-aws-iam-user.md

 The process of creating a user and enabling that user to perform work tasks consists of the following steps:

 1. Create the user in the AWS Management Console, the AWS CLI, or Tools for Windows PowerShell.
-If you create the user in the AWS Management Console, then steps 1–4 are handled automatically, based on your choices.
+If you create the user in the AWS Management Console, then some steps are handled automatically, based on your choices.
 If you create the users programmatically, then you must perform each of those steps individually.

 2. Create credentials for the user, depending on the type of access the user requires: